 Because what’s not to love about this Mexican delight?
 With a taco, you get melt-in-your-mouth flavors, deliciously seasoned ground beef, sweet tomatoes, spicy peppers, crispy lettuce, sweet onions, herby cilantro, delectable sour cream, creamy guacamole, hot salsa, and crumbly cheese.

 Then imagine all those flavors and textures wrapped in tender tortilla bread.
 It’s definitely a party in my mouth!
 Seriously, whoever invented tacos deserves an award.

-So if you’re having trouble coming up with ideas of what to serve with your tacos, don’t worry.
-I’m here to help.
-Here are some of the best side dishes that pair perfectly with tacos.
 Whether you prefer the classic Mexican soft taco or the crunchy American hard shell taco, these sides will not disappoint.